DOSull/netlogo-utils/list-utils.md

 ### zip
 **zip** _list1_ _list2_

-Pairs corresponing items from _list1_ and _list2_ into a list of lists of length 2, where item 0 is from _list1_ and item 1 is from _list2_.
+Pairs corresponding items from _list1_ and _list2_ into a list of lists of length 2, where item 0 is from _list1_ and item 1 is from _list2_.
 For example

     zip [0 2 3 7 8] [0 2 5 12 20]
     > [[0 0] [2 2] [3 5] [7 12] [8 20]]